MAKE YOUR OWN SLOT MACHINE

 HD TV is good for arcade machines because people are watching the screen close up.
 However the video compression often degrades the image between the camera and the final edited film so try everything because the finished result is often not much better than ordinary 640x480.

 I often need to convert between HDMI and VGA and composite video to connect camera and monitors and players.
 I used to have enormous trouble with this - particularly cheap converters on Ebay.
-But I've found that HD videos made at 720p work much more readily than ones made at 1080p.
+But I've found that HD videos exported at 720p work much more readily than ones made at 1080p.

 is not completely straightforward to get an ordinary TV set to switch on and find the